 Measuring after eating a large meal.
 Wait at least an hour after eating for a more representative waist measurement.

 Sucking in your stomach.
-This artificially lowers your waist measurement and produces a misleadingly favourable WHR.
+This artificially lowers your waist measurement and produces a misleadingly favorable WHR.

 Measuring over bulky clothing.
 Bulky clothing adds inches to both measurements; measure against skin or thin, form-fitting clothing instead.

 Applying the wrong gender's thresholds.
-The risk categories genuinely differ between men and women โ always use the threshold matching your sex.
+The risk categories differ meaningfully between men and women, so always use the threshold matching your sex.

 Holding the tape at an angle.
-An uneven, sloped tape measure around your body produces a longer or shorter reading than the true circumference; use a mirror or helper to check it stays level.
+An uneven, sloped tape measure around your body produces a longer or shorter reading than the true circumference.
+Use a mirror or a helper to check it stays level.

 Key Terms